Exhibits

 Chief Wawatam Steam Engine

-Step into the engine room of a Great Lakes ship in the early 1900s and see a 65-ton steam engine come to life under your control.
+Step into the engine room of a Great Lakes ship in the early 1900s and see a 65-ton steam engine come to life!
 Built in 1911, this powerful triple-expansion steam engine was used by the ice-breaking car ferry Chief Wawatam to transport passengers, vehicles, and rail cars across the Straits of Mackinac.

 Wisconsin-Built Boat Gallery